The Emma Waters Summar Library supports the faculty of Union University in their teaching, research, and scholarship endeavors.

 Library Liaisons and Faculty Representatives

 Faculty representatives are selected from each discipline to assist the library with collection development.
 Librarians serve as liaisons to the faculty representatives and help ensure faculty awareness of new resources in their discipline.
-List of current faculty representatives and liaisons
+To recommend an item for the library's collection, contact the faculty representative for your department or complete the form below.

 Reserves are intended to be supplemental material that supports a particular course.
 Reserve items are placed at the information desk by a professor for use by his/ her students.
 They are filed alphabetically by the professor’s last name.
 Professors may check out a reserve item overnight as needed.
 Reserve items may be placed on either “Restricted Reserve” (in-library use only) or “One Day Reserve.”
 An online Reserve Request form for library owned items is available.
 For other items, please use the printable Reserve Request form.
 Forms are also available at the library's information desk.